Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: ` ' symmetry-protected topological phase

 We now discuss the extension of phase recognition capabilities of the error-tolerant QCNNs we introduced to distinguish the `$ZXXXZ$' SPT phase from topologically trivial phases as well as the `$ZXZ$' and `$ZXXXZ$' SPT phases from one another.

-Similarly, as for the `$ZXZ$' SPT phase, we construct a QCNN which detects the `$ZXXXZ$' phase from the topologically trivial paramagnetic and antiferromagnetic phases.
+Similarly, as for the `$ZXZ$' SPT phase, we construct a QCNN that detects the `$ZXXXZ$' phase from the topologically trivial paramagnetic and antiferromagnetic phases.
 Now the convolutional layer consists of a disentangling unitary $\tilde{U}^{\dagger}_N$ mapping the `$ZXXXZ$' cluster state onto a product state.
 The QEC procedures are amended to correct $X_j$ and $X_jX_{j+1}$ errors perturbing the `$ZXXXZ$' cluster state, see Appendix~\ref{app:zxxxz} for more details about the QCNN for the `$ZXXXZ$' phase.
-To equip the QCNN with the tolerance to state preparation errors, we again employ the procedure correcting $Z_j$ errors based on the majority function of Eq. \eqref{eq:maj}.
+To equip the QCNN with the tolerance to state preparation errors, we follow the same approach as in the previous section.
+We alternate $X$-error correcting layers and $Z$-error correcting layers.
+While the $X$-error correcting layers had to be amended for the target `$ZXXXZ$' phase, we can employ the same procedure based on the majority function of Eq. \eqref{eq:maj} to correct $Z_j$ errors.
 In contrast to the disentangling circuit $U^{\dagger}_N$ for the `$ZXZ$' cluster state, which commutes with $Z_j$ errors, the disentangling unitary $\tilde{U}^{\dagger}_N$ for the `$ZXXXZ$' cluster state maps $Z_j$ errors onto the errors $\tilde{U}^{\dagger}_N Z_j\tilde{U}_N = Y_{j-1}Z_jY_{j+1}$, which flip the measurement outcomes $x_{j-1}$, $x_{j}$ and $x_{j+1}$ on the three qubits $j-1$, $j$ and $j+1$.
-Due to this multiplication of symmetry-breaking errors, the threshold probability $\tilde{p}_{\rm th} =0.018$ is reduced compared to $p_{\rm th}=0.054$ for the `$ZXZ$' SPT phase.
+Due to this multiplication of symmetry-breaking errors, the threshold probability $\tilde{p}_{\rm th} =0.018$ is reduced compared to $p_{\rm th}=0.054$ for the `$ZXZ$' cluster state.

-We now investigate QCNNs capable of distinguishing the `$ZXZ$' phase and the `$ZXXXZ$' phase from one another.
-We consider ground states of the cluster-Ising Hamiltonian \eqref{eq:ham} for non-vanishing $J_1$ and $J_2$.
-We choose $h_1=0$ and $h_2/J_2=0.1$ that represent generic values of the Hamiltonian parameters for which the model cannot be mapped onto non-interacting fermions \cite{verresen2017}.
 We determine the phase boundary between the `$ZXZ$' phase and the `$ZXXXZ$' phase to be located at $J_1/J_2 = 0.95$ via iDMRG simulations.

 We start with a QCNN recognizing the `$ZXZ$' phase from the `$ZXXXZ$' phase.
 Before showing the results, we explain the construction of this QCNN, which requires identifying the perturbations driving the ground states for non-vanishing $h_2$ and $J_2$ away from the characteristic `$ZXZ$' cluster state.
 These perturbations include the $X_jX_{j+1}$ interactions and the stabilizer elements $D_j$.
 The $X_jX_{j+1}$ interactions are corrected by the original $X$-error correcting procedure.
 The $D_j$ stabilizer elements are mapped by the disentangling unitary onto $U_N^{\dagger}D_jU_N = -Y_{j-1}X_jY_{j+1}$, which lead to the same syndromes after the measurement of all qubits in the $X$ basis (flipped measurement outcomes at qubits $j-1$ and $j+1$) as $X_j$ perturbations, for which $U_N^{\dagger}X_jU_N = Z_{j-1}X_jZ_{j+1}$.
 As a result, the QCNN depicted in Fig.~\ref{fig:qcnnx} constructed in the previous section for correcting $X_j$ and $X_jX_{j+1}$ perturbations, corrects $D_j$ perturbations as well and can be readily used to recognize the `$ZXZ$' phase from the `$ZXXXZ$' phase.
 To achieve tolerance to state preparation errors on NISQ devices, we can thus alternate the $X$-error correcting layers with $Z$-error correcting layers in the same way as depicted in Fig.~\ref{fig:qcnnz}.